michelleginsburg/my-reads-app/README.md

 ### `npm install`

-Install the dependencies in the local node_modules folder.<br>
+Installs the dependencies in the local node_modules folder.<br>

 ### `npm start`